 You can also also see the routes of the lines as they would exist in real life on a Google Map:

-This network here consists of around 750 kilometers of railway track across the city, on which around color-coded 16 main lines and their 20 branch lines run 1150 kilometers of services using 6-car light rail trainsets, serving 611 stations, 65 of them interchange stations, and 12 of those multimodal transit stations.
+This plan for a Bangalore Metro network consists of around 750 kilometers of railway track across the city, on which around color-coded 16 main lines and their 20 branch lines run 1150 kilometers of services using 6-car light rail trainsets, serving 611 stations, 65 of them interchange stations, and 12 of those multimodal transit stations.
 It will serve 15 railway stations including Majestic, Yeshwantpur and Yelahanka, the Airport and innumerable bus stations and bus stops.
 Compared to the present plan which is 48 kilometers of track and 47 km of route length, with 4 main lines and no branch lines will run serving 101 stations, including 3 railway stations only.
 And this of course will be the biggest Metro system in the world!
 The current biggest is the Shanghai Metro with 588 km of system track length.
 Some might say this is overkill for a city like Bangalore, but no, it is not.
 We should learn to grow out of our shells of “this is good enough for us” humility and dream big, really big.
 Why shouldn’t we really be the best in the world, today, as opposed to being good only at chest thumping about how good we were in the past?

 The system makes good use of the concept of branch lines.
 Branch lines are formed when the line splits at a station into two lines.
 The train coming from the originating station might go to any of the two destinations served by the branch line.
 The Blue Line of the Delhi Metro is an example.
 Here, taking the Orange line 9 as an example, the train coming from its origin at KIAL as no.9 will follow its “main” route until Attibele, while 9A will go to Kadugodi diverting from Kalyan Nagar.
 The 9B line will run on the route of 9 until Silk Board, where it will divert to Bannerghatta National Park.
 In the same way, train coming from either Attibele or BNP as the can also terminate at at Indiranagar as the 9C line.
 Yeah, something akin to BMTC’s confusing route-numbering (lettering) which Bangaloreans are no strangers to.
 “This branch line” method provides much better flexibility in connectivity than individual lines, avoids duplication of routes and lines, prevents operational overheads and enables maximum and efficient utilization of tracks and rakes.
 The branch line system has been employed in many systems across the world, but this will be the largest one ;).
 This entire system will need a plethora of depots, control centers, offices, residential quarters and so on, and in many ways, directly and indirectly, Bangalore Metro Rail Corporation will become one of the biggest employers in the city.